 Corrected entry: In the opening credit sequence, as the riders are galloping triumphantly across the mighty windswept plains of yore, you can see power lines in the background.

-New this month Correction: There's nothing to indicate power lines.
+Correction: There's nothing to indicate power lines.
 In the later scene where Conan is with the group of riders, there's still no power lines, although trees in the far off background.

 Corrected entry: In the icy castle of Toth-Amon, after Conan shoves aside a wall for the party to proceed on, he enters the new passageway and exhales a single breath of smoke, then no smoke henceforth.
 In such a cold environment, shouldn't he be breathing smoke with every breath?